 OTD (On Time Delivery) can be very challenging for online retail businesses.
 Mostly because it is related to third-party services and can’t be fully controlled by the seller.
 According to the Smart Insight survey, 34% of customers wouldn’t shop online because the delivery takes too long, 25% find delivery costs too high, and 14% find complicated return policies repellant.
 Naturally, the customer is always right!
 In this case, being honest and realistic about delivery time with your customers goes a long way.

 In this case, access to the global market and wider public represents a setback.
 If you sell globally, you are obliged to keep good track of local legal and taxation regulations.
 For instance, if you sell wine online, you should know that every country requires different kinds of permits and licenses for a liquor store.
 And unfortunately, not all are adapted to selling spirits online (as in the case of some provinces in Canada).

 As overwhelming as it is, this hurdle however is not impossible, it just requires more time, work, and accounting expertise.
 Make sure you are ready for it!

 Is It Worth Getting Into Ecommerce?

 Cost-effectiveness, easier access to the global market, and a pragmatic approach to data manipulation are extremely captivating.
 Also, new creative approaches to digital marketing can be pretty stimulating and inspiring both for users and sellers.
-However, keep in mind that knowledge is power, and make sure you gather all the right information about both merits and demerits of e-business before it overwhelms you.
+However, keep in mind that knowledge is power, and make sure you gather all the right information about both merits & demerits of ecommerce before it overwhelms you.